MrKatrish/console_finances/README.md

 2. Open the index.html file in your preferred web browser.

-3. In ChromeDevTools check console.
+3. for example - In ChromeDevTools check console.

 ## Screenshots